crisluengo/doxpp/README.md

 # License

 Copyright 2020, Cris Luengo
-All code and documentation in this project is distributed with the GPL-2.0 license.
+Most code and documentation in this project is distributed with the GPL-2.0 license.
 See the file `COPYING` for details.
+Some files have more permissive licenses.

 Some code and ideas are derived from [cldoc](https://github.com/jessevdk/cldoc):
 Copyright 2013-2018, Jesse van den Kieboom
-cldoc uses the GPL-2.0 license as well.
+cldoc uses the GPL-2.0 license.

+Some code and ideas are derived from [m.css](https://mcss.mosra.cz/):
+Copyright 2017-2020 Vladimír Vondruš
+m.css uses the MIT license.

 # Requirements

-dox++ requires Python 3, and has been tested (so far) with Python 3.8.
+dox++ requires Python 3, and has been tested (so far) with Python 3.9.

-dox++ requires clang to be installed on the system.
+dox++ requires Clang to be installed on the system.
 I don't know which is the minimal version, but there's no reason to use a very old one.